foxglove/docs/docs/12-foxglove-agent/1-installation.md

 ### Download and upgrade the Foxglove Agent package

 Download the latest `foxglove-agent` package for your architecture from the [releases page](https://github.com/foxglove/agent/releases).
-Install with a package manager like `dpkg`:
+Install with `dpkg`:

 ```sh
 $ dpkg -i foxglove-agent_1.0.0_amd64.deb